MurageKabui/CL-QuickTranslate/README.md

   them from the drop-down menu or bookmark their [syntax appended url](https://translate.google.com/?langpair=en%7sw) for quick future use.
   And as a frequent user it might be a bit more painful to keep changing them.*

+  To save time, QTranslate offers a quick solution to use one liners to achieve the same goal , and with the possibility to fully automate the process using batch scrips for your desired programming langauges.

  </div>

  |Parameter|Function|Example|